Leave site Skip to content

 Right to restrict processing

-You have the right to ask us to restrict the use of your personal information.
+You have the right to request the restriction of processing of your personal data in certain circumstances.

 Right to data portability